- EL Family and Transgender Medicine Elective (Oneonta, New York)

 To learn about care coordination with larger healthcare systems in this practice setting.

 To learn about the practice of medicine in a small community and how physicians are integrated into that community.

-Supervision: The preceptors are Yale graduates who provide primary care for a diverse population in both the hospital and clinic setting.
-In addition to both inpatient and outpatient family medicine, they also have a large practice in transgender medicine for both youths and adults, providing a unique practice opportunity.
+Supervision: The preceptors are Yale graduates who provide primary care for a diverse population in the clinic setting.
+In addition to practicing outpatient family medicine, they provide transgender medicine to youths and adults, providing a unique practice opportunity.